The WiredWest Executive Committee is comprised of elected members from the WiredWest Board of Directors.

 Jean is the Clerk of the Executive Committee.

 She owns and operates BizTech Associates, a technology firm specializing in helping small businesses, individuals and nonprofits effectively and affordably utilize computer, Internet and telecommunications technology.
-Over the course of her 30-year career, Jean has acquired hands on expertise in a number of different technical areas such as PC hardware and software setup, network configuration and troubleshooting, Telecommunications and voice mail systems installation and programming, and custom database development, to name a few.
+Over the course of her 30-year career, Jean has acquired hands on expertise in a number of different technical areas such as PC hardware and software setup, network configuration and troubleshooting, telecommunications and voice mail systems installation and programming, and custom database development, to name a few.

 Jean has served on numerous boards and committees including the SNET Customer Insight Forum, Connecticut SL-1 Users Association, as well as civic and arts organizations such as the Rotary Club of Farmington, Connecticut and the Sandisfield Arts Center.

 She is currently the Chair of the Sandisfield Technology Committee, as well as the town delegate to the MBI and Wired West.
-Although she finds it extremely challenging to do business from her new home, where her only internet connection options are dial-up or satellite, she is committed to doing everything possible to bring state-of-the-art broadband internet to the citizens of her community and others like it.
+Although she finds it extremely challenging to do business from her home, where her only internet connection options are dial-up or satellite, she is committed to doing everything possible to bring state-of-the-art broadband internet to the citizens of her community and others like it.

 Jean lives in the town of Sandisfield.